LunaRocio/harry-potter-world/README.md

 How can you start my project?
 To start this project we need to run the command /npm start/ This command opens a window in our default browser and shows you my project.
+Here you can search your favourite character and filter by house and gender.

 Rocío.